 Let us move on now from the more philosophical sorts of issues.
 Complementing Johnson today, there is a group of people who are trying to offer an alternative to evolution.
 These are the enthusiasts for so-called ‘Intelligent Design.’
 Supporters of this position think that Darwinism is ineffective, at least inasmuch as it claims to make superfluous or unnecessary a direct appeal to a designer of some sort.
 These are people who think that a full understanding of the organic world demands the invocation of some force beyond nature, a force which is purposeful or at least purpose creating.
 For the moment, I will hold on questions about the relationship between Intelligent Design Theory and more traditional forms of Creationism.

 There are two parts to this approach: an empirical and a philosophical.
-Let us take them in turn, beginning with he who has most fully articulated the empirical case for a designer, the Lehigh University biochemist Michael Behe.
+Let us take them in turn, beginning with he who has most fully articulated the empirical case for a designer, the already-mentioned, Lehigh University biochemist Michael Behe.
 Focusing on something which he calls ‘irreducible complexity,’ Behe writes:

 By irreducibly complex I mean a single system composed of several well-matched, interacting parts that contribute to the basic function, wherein the removal of any one of the parts causes the system to effectively cease functioning.
 An irreducibly complex system cannot be produced directly (that is, by continuously improving the initial function, which continues to work by the same mechanism) by slight, successive modifications of a precursor system, because any precursor to an irreducibly complex system that is missing a part is by definition nonfunctional.
 (Behe 1996, 39)